Skip to main content

 • stress, arising from the fact that the device is always on, so the user feels that they are always at work

 Other hazards stem from the locations in which such portable devices are used.
-Back pain and general musculoskeletal disorders can arise from their use in unsuitable places such as trains and cafes.
-In such environments consideration must also be given to ensuring the security of any trust or patient sensitive information.
+Back pain and general musculoskeletal disorders can arise from their use in unsuitable places such as trains and cafés.
+In such environments, consideration must also be given to ensuring the security of any trust or patient sensitive information.
 Working for long periods with the head slumped in a forward position and the neck flexed can cause pain.
 It is recommended that users change posture every 20 minutes and use a case that doubles as a tablet stand.

 Fears of theft of the equipment lead to stress and anxiety about personal safety, whilst for those who use such technology ‘on the move’ there is the very real risk of injuries arising as a result of slips, trips and falls.